 The enzyme called Arsenite methyltransferase (AS3MT) helps add the methyl group to arsenic.
 It uses a methyl group, so it is thus dependent on the body having sufficient methyl groups available.

 The cells use glutathione for the redox reactions that occur during arsenic metabolism.
 Thus, adequate glutathione is also necessary here.

 How Does Arsenic Cause problems in the body?

 Arsenic as poison has a long history.
-Arsenic trioxide was called “succession” or “inheritance powder”, and historically used in Italy and France to poison several leaders.
+Arsenic trioxide was called “succession” or “inheritance powder”, and was historically used in Italy and France to poison several leaders.
 The Borgias family in Italy is famous for using a little arsenic in the wine to gain wealth and power.[ref]
 In the Victorian era, a pale complexion was all the rage.
 Women would mix vinegar, chalk, and arsenic trioxide together and eat it to become pale (poisoning themselves slightly, in the name of beauty).

 Arsenic poisoning – high doses:

 A high dose of arsenic can cause death.
-This is because arsenic interrupts your cells’ ability to create ATP (cellular energy).
+It is because arsenic interrupts your cells’ ability to create ATP (cellular energy).
 Arsenic in different forms can affect either glycolysis (turning glucose into energy) or Kreb’s cycle (producing ATP/energy in the mitochondria).
 As you can imagine, reducing the production of ATP isn’t a great idea.
 If you reduce ATP enough, cell death occurs.

 Skin lesions and cancer:

 At higher levels, arsenic increases the risk of skin lesions or cancer for everyone.
 But some people may be at an increased risk with only moderate levels of arsenic exposure.
 Genetic variants associated with less efficient arsenic methylation have links to a slight increase in the risk of basal cell carcinoma (skin cancer).[ref]